esa/pagmo/doc/sphinx/tutorials/self_adaptive_penalty.rst

 ((-15.0,),)
 ((0.0, 0.0, 0.0, -5.0, -5.0, -5.0, 0.0, 0.0, 0.0),)

-Even if the solutions are really close to the optimum, the performances of this algorithm as described by R. Farmani and J. A. Wright in their paper could not be retrieved with our configuration.
+Even if the solutions are really close to the optimum, the exact same performances of this algorithm as described by R. Farmani and J. A. Wright in their paper could not be retrieved with our configuration.